xiangz-108/be434-spring-2023/docs/setup1_slack.md

 ## Getting a free Slack account

 To get started, you will need to establish a free Slack account.
-To do this, go [here] (https://slack.com/get-started#/create) and create a new account using your university email.
+To do this, go [here](https://slack.com/get-started#/create) and create a new account using your university email.

 ## Downloading Slack

 Next, you will need to install Slack on your computer and login.
-Download the PC version [here] (https://slack.com/downloads/pc), and the Mac version [here] (https://slack.com/downloads/mac).
+Download the PC version [here](https://slack.com/downloads/pc), and the Mac version [here](https://slack.com/downloads/mac).
 You can also download these applications from slack.com by navigating to "Product" in the menu bar and selecting "Download Slack".
 Once you have downloaded the application, go through the installation process and login using the account you just established.

 ## The 2023 Biosystems Analytics Workspace